uqfoundation/multiprocess/README.md

     $ pip install multiprocess

-For python 2, a C compiler is required to build the included extension module from source.
+For Python 2, a C compiler is required to build the included extension module from source.
 Python 3 and binary installs do not require a C compiler.

 Requirements